yanicksenn/unity-variables/README.md

 - [Customization](#user-content-customization)

 ### References
-This package provides you references and the variables.
+This package provides you references and variables.
-References are used in the scripts the allow access to a constant or variable.
+References are used in the scripts to allow access to a constant or variable.

 These are the build-in references and the corresponding variables: